learn-co-curriculum/react-hooks-react-router-code-along/README.md

 (Note that we're using `parseInt` in this example - all data passed via URL params will be a string!)

-In applications where you're data will be contained in a `db.json` file or database, you'll likely want to run a `fetch` request to grab the specific piece of data you want from your database.
+In applications where your data will be contained in a `db.json` file or database, you'll likely want to run a `fetch` request within a `useEffect` to grab the specific piece of data you want from your database.

 Now that we have a way to access the user we want, let's updated our UserProfile component to display information about that user!